miracletimothy/miracle/README.md

 A Software Engineer🛠 from Uganda🇺🇬.

 - 👨‍💻 Software Engineer
 - 📚 What do I believe?
-Jack of all, Master of some.
+I Believe in the power of unity to achieve remarkable outcomes with minimal resources.
 - 📫 How to reach me: [Instagram](https://instagram.com/miracletimothyofficial)
 - 🎙 Freelance [Audio Producer](https://tesseractlabs.biz/)